mapa17/Dijkstra/README.md

 ========
 16.7.2012

-Sequencial and parallel Dijkstar Implementaiton using OMP
+Sequencial and parallel Dijkstar Implementaiton using OMP and OpenMPI

 Compilation and execution
 -------------------------